gr2m/github-project/README.md

 A project always belongs to an organization and has a number.
 For authentication you can pass [a personal access token with the `write:org` scope](https://github.com/settings/tokens/new?scopes=write:org&description=github-project).
 For read-only access the `read:org` scope is sufficient.

 `fields` is map of internal field names to the project's column labels.
-The comparision is case-insensitive. `"Priority"` will match both a field with the label `"Priority"` and one with the label `"priority"`.
+The comparison is case-insensitive. `"Priority"` will match both a field with the label `"Priority"` and one with the label `"priority"`.
+An error will be thrown if a project field isn't found, unless the field is set to `optional: true`.

 ```js
 const project = new GitHubProject({